award

 • Punitive damages: This happens in some instances when the employee can show that the employer acted with malice

-• Future lost wages: if the plaintiff can get another job that pays less than the old one, the plaintiff could recover the difference in salary.
+• Future lost wages: if the plaintiff secures another job that pays less than the previous position, the plaintiff may recover the difference in salary.

 • Rehiring: In some instances, if the employee wants their job back, the court may order the employer to reinstate them.
 This is a sporadic case.